turingschool/mod-0-curriculum/ft/fe/concat_interp_challenge.md

 1. decide which you prefer
 1. defend your preference (including an explanation of both methods) to your small group.

-Your defense can be a written document, a repl.it including code comments, a video, a slide deck, or anything else creative you can put together to both get your point across and demonstrate you have a solid understanding of both.
+Your defense can be a written document, a replit including code comments, a video, a slide deck, or anything else creative you can put together to both get your point across and demonstrate you have a solid understanding of both.

 ## Submission